ozdemircibaris/analytics-sdk/README.md

 ## 📦 Features

-- **🔐 API key-based authentication** - Secure your analytics with API keys
+- **🔐 Multi-layer authentication** - Secure your analytics with API keys, client IDs, and secrets
 - **📄 Custom event payloads** - Track any data that matters to you
 - **🕒 Automatic metadata collection** - We capture timestamps, session IDs, and browser info
 - **📤 Event batching** - Events are sent in batches to minimize network requests